Breaking Down the 8 Strands: Texas Social Studies Standards for Elementary & Middle School

 While 3rd-5th grade lays the foundation for communities around the world, Texas history, and U.S. history, 6th grade focuses on contemporary world cultures, 7th grade focuses on Texas history, and 8th grade focuses on U.S history.

-If you’re looking for engaging and quality social studies resources for Grades 3-5 that align to TEKS standards, click here to learn more about the Smart and Simple Social Studies Membership!
+If you’re looking for engaging and quality social studies resources for Grades 3-6 that align to the Texas Essential Knowledge and Skills for social studies, click here to learn more about The Southern Teach Shop!

 kirsten hammond